mesan237/todo-app/README.md

 **Set Up Environment Variables**

-Duplicate the  `.env.example` in the root of your project, rename it to .env and replace each value in it:
+In the root directory of your project, duplicate the `.env.example` file and rename the copy to `.env`.
+Open the `.env` file and replace the placeholder values with your actual configuration details

 ```env